-Piotr and Maciej recently discussed big data activities of IQVIA’s Real World & Analytics solutions and what the company does with real-world healthcare data.
+Piotr and Maciej from IQVIA recently discussed big data activities of IQVIA’s Real World & Analytics solutions and what the company does with real-world healthcare data.
 Here is a transcript of that interview and the duo’s in-depth explanation of using big data to drive healthcare forward.

 IQVIA is referred to as “The Human Data Science Company™”.
 What does this mean for you, how do you understand it?

 Piotr: The term “human data science” is quite new, even to us.
 It refers to a combination of research on humans, their physiology, behavior (and) well-being and computer-based data analysis using statistics or machine learning.

 Almost every second of our life, we generate enormous amounts of data, including information about our well-being (blood pressure/oxygen saturation/breath), medications taken, treatments taken, kilometers traveled, our eating patterns, habits and forms of spending free time.
 Each of these events has a potential impact on our health — the current one, but more importantly the future one.
 For hundreds of years, men have been formulating theses about a healthy lifestyle or methods of treating specific ailments.
 Thanks to modern technology, we have the opportunity not only to support these theses with numbers, but also to discover some additional, previously unknown dependencies based on the collected data.

 Maciej: This slogan also reflects where our main competencies and strengths are.
 We help clients and (indirectly) patients by creating solutions based on data science — finding dependencies, drawing conclusions and predicting events based on data.
 In our case, we collect and analyze data about a person — a patient or a potential patient.
 Many of our solutions prevent a potential patient (someone at risk of a complication or disease) from becoming an actual patient.